 It has good overall build quality.
 The stand supports the TV well, with little wobble.
 The border around the screen is metal, but most of the body is plastic.
 There's very little flex, except around the VESA mounts, but this shouldn't cause any issues.

 The Hisense U8G has outstanding contrast, delivering deep blacks, which is expected from a VA-type panel.
 Contrast is a bit worse than the Hisense H9G, we don't know if this is simply variance between units or not, but it's not a very noticeable difference either way.
+The higher-end Hisense U9DG has much better contrast thanks to its dual layer LCD panel.

 As fast-moving objects move across the screen, the algorithm can't quite keep up with them, which causes a trailing backlight and the leading edge of the object to appear a bit darker.
 As each zone turns on and off, this transition is noticeable with our test pattern, but not in real content.